Frequently Asked Questions

 It has most of the traditional IDE features however the main focus of Codimension is on graphics representation of the code control flow.
 Flowcharts are generated so fast that the process is integrated into a smooth update of the diagram while someone is typing the code.
 The IDE detects pauses in typing and triggers the flowchart updated.

 Codimension studies how the graphics representation of the code can be integrated with the traditional textual representation without sacrificing any of them.
 Codimension also seeks how the text editing features can be implemented on the graphics view and what new features could be introduced for graphics.

 There are three concepts in this name: 'co', 'code', and 'dimension'.
 The concept 'code' appears for the obvious reason that Codimension is used with code.
 The concept 'dimension' has to do with the idea that Codimension adds a new dimension to the process of working with python code - specifically, interactive graphical representations of the control flow.
 The concept 'co' means that Codimension's textual and graphical representations are linked and inter-operate.
 (It is just a coincidence that 'codimension' is also a mathematical term.)

 Another way to justify the IDE name is that 'Codimension' just sounds cool.

 Why another IDE?
 Why not to extend an existing one?

 Well, that was the first thought, but analysis of existing open source IDE plugin interfaces revealed that they are not really suitable to implement a graphical representation of the program control flow.
 Sometimes the plugin interface documentation was not clear either.
 To make the things worse none of the existing python code parsers provided all the required information and had to be rewritten.
 Sometimes the user interface decisions were argueable.
 So bearing all this in mind, it was decided to start Codimension as a separate project.

 What are the supported platforms?

-Codimension packages are available for a few Linux flavors.
+Codimension was developed on Linux and it is pip installable on Linux.
 See the Download page for the details.